Updated: 02/01/19 | February 1st, 2019

 I picture my addiction meeting to go something like this:

 Around me, the other travel addicts in the room nod knowingly.
 They feel my pain.
 And then, at the mention of flights, they all take out their iPhone and check prices to their favorite destination.
 They almost hit buy too.
 We all sigh.
 We former nomads aren’t going anywhere, at least not right now.

 I’ve been back in the States for seven weeks now.
 During that time, I’ve been fulfilling my dream of spending a summer in New York City.
 It’s not permanent.
 In September, I leave for Boston and then to Canada, where my nomadic life begins anew.

 Yet every morning, I wake up in my sublet apartment, cook breakfast in my kitchen, and then take a shower in a bathroom not shared with other strangers.
 My fridge is stocked with food.
-I belong to the gym.
+I belong to a gym.
 I am taking French classes (and using Benny’s language guide too!).
 I have a routine.
 I’m a regular at the café down the street.
 I’m settled.
 I feel settled.
 And that unsettles me.

 I’m having a great time in New York City.
 It’s been amazing.
 It’s been productive.
 It’s been a dream.
 I’ve made new friends and reconnected with old ones.